Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Prevent log entry creation from other modules.
 * Fixed categories related problem in list content type (does not affect Zikula 1.x).
 * Added import for `Response` class used in docblocks (#1205).
+* Populate `accept` attribute for upload fields with allowed file extensions.
 * Fixed wrong upload field reference in external finder (#1204).
 * Fixed hardcoded specific directory structure for Scribite integration (#1202).
 * Generate JavaScript edit functions also for just a config page.